10 Best High-Demand Jobs for The Future

 - Education: Computer and information systems managers typically hold a bachelor’s degree in a computer or information science-related field like management information systems, or MIS.
 This job requires extensive experience, and organizations usually prefer IT managers with a Master of Business Administration.

 - Job outlook: Demand for computer and information systems managers is projected to grow tremendously over the next several years.
-The BLS predicts that employment will grow 10% from 2019 to 2029.
+The BLS predicts that employment will grow 16% from 2021 to 2031, with approximately 48,500 job openings per year.

 4. Nurse Practitioners